nymtech/nym/documentation/dev-portal/src/tutorials/cosmos-service/lib.md

 pub const DEFAULT_PREFIX: &str = "n";
 ```

-These define the RPC endpoint your service will use to interact with the blockchain - in this case the Sandbox testnet - as well as the coin denomination and Bech32-prefix of the blockchain accounts.
+These define the RPC endpoint your service will use to interact with the blockchain - in this case the Sandbox testnet - as well as the expected coin denomination, and Bech32-prefix of addresses.

 ## Shared Data Structures
 Define the following structs for our different request and responses that will be serialised and sent through the mixnet between your client and service binaries: